NovaZac/technigo-project-news-site/README.md

 # News Site

-Replace this readme with your own information about the project.
-You can include things like:

-- Brief description of the assignment
-- How you approached the task, what tools and techniques you used, and how you planned it
-- If you had more time, what would be next?
+The assignment was to develop a news website on a topic of our choice, and I decided to focus on fitness.
+The purpose of this assignment was to implement what I’ve learned about Flexbox and CSS Grid, so the focus was not primarily on the content of the articles.

+I started by planning the structure of the website, sketching out a layout for each device — mobile, tablet, and desktop.
+Additionally, collecting different news articles that I could implement.

+If I had more time, I would have focused on improving the navigation bar by adding a menu button for mobile devices, rather than displaying all the links upfront.

 ## View it live
-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.